Fiddlekins/SpookyX/README.md

 ## Added Features:
+#### Settings Menu
+- This can be opened using the 'Settings' link in the top right of the window or by pressing 'O'

 #### Embedding linked images (and other media) into the post to imitate imageboard use in the Spooky realm
 - Hyperlinks in posts will be checked for known file extensions and embedded accordingly
 - A media link that is enclosed in spoiler tags will be embedded in spoilered mode
 - Middle click and ctrl+leftclick open images in a new tab rather than toggle size
-- More than a single image can be embedded by editing the script, see below
+- More than a single image can be embedded by editing the script by changing the 'Embed Count' setting

 #### Hovering over images or videos
 - Show full version of media or one shrunk to fit in view if it's too large
-- You can turn off images or turn off videos independently.
-See the user options below
+- You can turn off images or turn off videos independently via the settings menu

 #### Gallery Mode that lets you browse through all thread images and videos.
 - Press 'G' to bring it up, press it again to hide it once more.
 - Left and right arrow keys are used to cycle through the images.
+- Scrolls to the currently viewed image

 #### Pressing Q (Outside of text entry fields) will toggle quick reply mode
 - This moves the reply box to the top right of the screen and it stays where it when you scroll